Project Background

 As our prototype focuses on account creation and KYC (no transaction features), we need to win customer's trust by providing them:

-• a frictionless and intuitive onboarding flow that's also connected to card delivery process (showing the legitimacy of our banking product);
+• a frictionless onboarding flow that's also connected to card delivery process (showing the legitimacy of our banking product);

 • and a support system with a robust help center and access to our call center that answers their concerns and needs.